 Step 1: Complete DCISS I-20 Extension Request Form

-Complete the top portion of the I-20 Extension Request form and have your Academic Counselor/Student Affairs Officer complete the bottom portion (your Academic Counselor/Student must indicate your new expected degree completion date and the reason for the I-20 extension).
+Complete the top portion of the I-20 Extension Request form and have your Academic Counselor/Student Affairs Officer complete the bottom portion (your Academic Counselor/Student must confirm your new expected degree completion date and the reason for the I-20 extension).

 Step 2: Obtain Proof of Funding

-Obtain proof of funding to cover the tuition and living expenses for the duration of your requested extension period.
+Obtain proof of funding to cover the tuition and living expenses for the duration of your requested I-20 extension period.
 If you will be funded by your academic department, please obtain a verification of funding letter from your department indicating the type of support, duration of funding, and total funding amount.

 Schedule an appointment with an F-1 counselor to submit your I-20 Extension Request (appointment required).
 Your new I-20 will be ready for pick up 5 business days after the date your I-20 Extension Request was accepted.